Tribute of the Three Cows: History

-During the 14th century, the disputes over grazing grounds became increasingly alarming.
-Albeit some form of compact was in place, whereby in order to hold the peace cows were paid by Baretous to Roncal, the fights and brawls amongst shepherds of either valley became increasingly violent.
-The most notorious of these fights was the so-called battle of Beotivar of 1321, in which the governor of Navarre and two merinos intervened, resulting in the death of one of the merinos and twelve other people.
-In a similar incident in 1335, 35 people died.
+During the 14th century, the disputes over grazing grounds escalated.
+While some form of the compact was in place where cows were paid by Baretous to Roncal to maintain the peace, the fights and brawls amongst shepherds of the valleys became increasingly violent.
+The most notorious of these fights was the so-called Battle of Beotivar of 1321, in which the governor of Navarre and two merinos (military governors) intervened, resulting in the death of one of the merinos and twelve other people.
+A similar incident occurred in 1335, and 35 people died then.

 These altercations led to the drafting of a memorial in 1350, during the reign of Charles IV of France (who had inherited the crown of Navarre as well), that enumerated border disputes throughout the kingdom of Navarre.
 The document explains that the quarrels arise mainly over the use of water sources in the mountain passes between Roncal and Barétous.
 A mention is made in it that both the Viscount of Béarn and the King had tried to settle the disputes peacefully:

-In a second document dating 1361, the lieutenant of the merino (military governor) of Sangüesa mentions the dispute and that the king of Navarre ought to assert his rightful claim over certain mountain passes that the people of Baretous were trying to take over:
+In a second document dating 1361, the lieutenant of the merino of Sangüesa mentions the dispute and that the king of Navarre ought to assert his rightful claim over certain mountain passes that the people of Baretous were trying to take over:

 In this case, Charles IV ordered the lieutenant to move troops to Isaba to ensure peace and that the mountain passes that were rightfully Navarrese remained so:

-Throughout these years, several failed attempts at reconciliation were made, mediated by the Aragonese town of Ansó, and the bishops of Bayonne, of Oloron, of Pamplona, and of Jaca.
+Throughout these years, several failed attempts at reconciliation were made, mediated by the Aragonese town of Ansó, and the bishops of Bayonne, Oloron, Pamplona, and Jaca.